A wise person once said, “Wherever you are, be there.”

 “My t-shirt’s inside out.”

 “That’s the way I found it in the laundry basket.
-You have 2 choices: Start turning your clothes inside out before passing them on to me; or wear them inside out– then the next time you pull them off, they’ll be right side out again!”
+You have 2 choices: Start turning your clothes inside out before passing them on to me, or wear them inside out– then the next time you pull them off, they’ll be right side out again!”

 After kissing everyone and scooting them out the door, I throw on an outfit and scramble for 2 matching shoes (the average American spends 1 year and 6 months getting dressed).
 I look in the mirror, then the clock, and decide to settle for a bad hair day.
-I race to the car and breathe in the essence of cold fries, spilled milk shakes, and an obscure dirty sock.
+I race to the car and breathe in the essence of cold fries, spilled milkshakes, and an obscure dirty sock.
 A quick check of the gas gauge confirms my fears.
-Maybe if I coast down hill, I can make it to the nearest gas station.
+Maybe if I coast downhill, I can make it to the nearest gas station.
 Realizing breakfast is a figment of my imagination, I fly through the fast food lane, juggle a cup of scalding hot coffee between my knees (the average American drinks 56,044 cups of coffee), and stop at the first intersection where I finally apply my lipstick (the average American spends 4 years traveling in the car; of that time 6 months is waiting for the light to turn green).
 Thank God for traffic lights or I’d never finish putting on my makeup!

 At my desk, I struggle to find where yesterday’s paperwork ends and today’s begins.
-The computer beeps constantly with reminders of tasks unfinished and projects yet to do.
-I stay at my desk through lunch, savoring my healthy meal of stale leftover Halloween candy (the average American eats 1,483 lbs of candy, including 801 pounds of chocolate, 240 Hershey kisses and 11,113 M&Ms) and wash it down with a soda that has no calories, no caffeine, no sodium, and no taste.
+The computer beeps constantly with reminders of tasks unfinished and projects yet to be done.
+I stay at my desk through lunch, savoring my healthy meal of stale leftover Halloween candy (the average American eats 1,483 lbs of candy, including 801 pounds of chocolate, 240 Hershey kisses, and 11,113 M&Ms) and wash it down with a soda that has no calories, no caffeine, no sodium, and no taste.
 Dashing to the restroom, I spy a memo from the boss tacked to the bulletin board, displaying a nebulous message about possible restructuring and right-sizing.
 Great…

 At the end of the workday, it’s time for the ‘second shift’ (i.e., duties performed after work, women usually putting in approximately 31 hours per week, about twice as many as their male counterparts**).
-With my mom/chauffeur hat in place I begin the after-school shuffle: football/baseball/weight lifting practice, karate lessons, and religion classes, etc. (the average American makes 42, 481 automobile trips).
-Finally back home, I attempt to serve a meal that doesn’t come in a bag or a box (the average American eats out at restaurants 14,411 times including 1,811 trips to McDonald’s).
-While nibbling on an Oreo (the average American eats 35,138 cookies; of those, 10,532 are sandwich style), I snag various leftovers from the refrigerator, whisk them together, dump the contents into a greased pan and crumble onion rings over the top.
+With my mom/chauffeur hat in place, I begin the after-school shuffle: football/baseball/weight lifting practice, karate lessons, and religion classes, etc. (the average American makes 42, 481 automobile trips).
+Finally, back home, I attempt to serve a meal that doesn’t come in a bag or a box (the average American eats out at restaurants 14,411 times including 1,811 trips to McDonald’s).
+While nibbling on an Oreo (the average American eats 35,138 cookies; of those, 10,532 are sandwich style), I snag various leftovers from the refrigerator, whisk them together, dump the contents into a greased pan, and crumble onion rings over the top.
 Voila!
 A casserole that defies all logic (move over, Julia Child).

 I prepare to sit down to eat with the family (the average American spends 17,307 hours eating meals at home) only to find everyone else wolfed down their meal and they’re already headed for homework and channel surfing (the average American, while watching TV, changes the channel 325,393 times).
-Three hours later, after finishing dishes (the average American spends 16,961 hours preparing meals and cleaning up), laundry, and helping with homework, I discover it’s already time for bed.
+Three hours later, after finishing dishes (the average American spends 16,961 hours preparing meals and cleaning up), doing laundry, and helping with homework, I discover it’s already time for bed.
 There’s a vain attempt for a quick hot bath when I hear a quiet tapping on the door.
-“Mom, I forgot, I’m supposed to bring 27 cupcakes in the morning to school ‘cause I’m the student of the week this week… okay?”
+“Mom, I forgot.
+I’m supposed to bring 27 cupcakes in the morning to school ‘cause I’m the student of the week this week… okay?”

 Easing out of the tub, I throw on my favorite flannel pajamas (the average American man has 166,148 sexual fantasies; the average American woman has 83,074 sexual fantasies), kiss everyone goodnight, and head back to the kitchen.